Dezawa MuseCells in Austin, Texas

 For every patient, we review standard neurologic care, rehabilitation strategies, pharmacologic and non‑pharmacologic options, and other regenerative or functional medicine approaches that may be appropriate.
 MuseCells are considered, when appropriate, as one potential investigational option within a broader care plan—not a singular solution.

-Is This Right for You?
+Are Dezawa MuseCells Right for You?

 If you are living with a severe, chronic neurologic or systemic condition and are interested in whether investigational Dezawa MuseCell therapy might be discussed as part of your care, the first step is a comprehensive consultation with our medical team.

-During this visit we will:
+During this consultation we will

 - Review your medical history, prior treatments, imaging, and laboratory results.